 traditional Win32 application that should install and run on Windows versions XP, Vista,

-possibly Windows 10 if it supports Win32 programs on PCs.
+7 or 8.1, and probably Windows 10 if it totally supports Win32 programs on PCs.
 Windows 7

 the Wine translator.